eaglerainbow/system-message-plugin/raw/UseCase.md

 # Search for Existing Work

-## System message on "Jenkins is going to shutdown"
+## System message on "Jenkins is going to shut down"

-If Jenkins is preparing to shutdown (either for "safe restart" or in "prepare for shutdown" mode), a message box is provided on top of all main pages.
+If Jenkins is preparing to shut down (either for "safe restart" or in "prepare for shutdown" mode), a message box is provided on top of all main pages.
 However, this approach lacks several aspects:

-* The message is not customizable (the text is hard-coded and cannot be configured).
+* The message is not configurable (the text is [hard-coded](https://github.com/jenkinsci/jenkins/blob/9fce1ee933eb5276baff977d562fc8e183f1c8d6/core/src/main/resources/lib/layout/main-panel.jelly#L33) and cannot be configured).
 * The message is only shown in case the system is in a cool-down phase.
 To obvious reasons, system messages which are not related to an immediate shutdown of the Jenkins servers cannot be communicated to the users using this approach.

+It was considered to provide patches to [Jenkins Core](https://github.com/jenkinsci/jenkins).
+However, given the second aspect discussed above yields that this only would partly solve the use case.

 ## Page Markup Plugin